 Is F45 Good for Beginners?

 These display screens are there for beginners to learn new moves.
 While it’s easy to get lost as you’re trying to learn new moves, the displayed screens are there to help you follow along step-by-step.
 The gym offers station-by-station diagrams where you can learn the correct technique for each workout while watching a preview of the moves.
 Just be sure to do some stretches before each workout session to prevent getting muscle cramps and injuries.
+Also, be careful not to overexert yourself to prevent possible sports injuries such as rhabdomyolysis, torn meniscus or rotator cuff injuries.

 Read more: Difference Between Yoga and Pilates